taataa/tapspace/docs/api/v2/index.md

 - *source*
-  - a Component.
+  - a [Plane](#tapspacecomponentsplane).
 The slide input source.
 The source will emit slide events.
 - *target*
-  - a Component.
+  - a [Plane](#tapspacecomponentsplane).
 The target for the slide transformation and effects.
 - *options*
   - *direction*
-    - optional Direction or Vector.
+    - optional [Direction](#tapspacegeometrydirection) or [Vector](#tapspacegeometryvector).
 Default to inner x-axis of the source.
 The movement is allowed only along the line specified by this direction.
   - *minTravel*
     - optional number in viewport pixels.
 Default is 5.
 The minimum pointer travel required for the slide to begin.
 Set zero or negative for the slide to begin immediately at the first pointer.